iRayanKhan/homebridge-tuya/README.md

 - `id`: the ID of the device.
 See [this guide](https://github.com/codetheweb/tuyapi/blob/master/docs/SETUP.md) for finding the `id` and `key`.
 - `key`: the key of the device.
 See above guide.
 - `ip`: IP of device.
 Usually not necessary, add it if you have issues.
+- `version`: the firmware version of the device, add it if you have issues.
 - `type`: the type of device.
 Currently supported device types:
   - `generic`: default type.
 A device that has a single, boolean property (such as outlets, light switches, etc).
 Options (used in the `options` property):
 	  - `dps`: property index to control (defaults to 1).